 The real cost of ad-hoc HR documentation

-Before we build a solution, quantify the problem.
-Decision friction, compliance anxiety, onboarding drag, and inconsistent answers all compound into lost hours and avoidable risk.
+Before building the solution, quantify the problem.
+Decision friction, compliance anxiety, onboarding drag, and inconsistent answers compound into lost hours and avoidable risk.

 Decision friction